-For example, if there are 200 posts on your site with an average of 10 revisions each your WordPress database could be storing an extra 2,000 copies of unnecessary data.
+For example, if you have published 100 posts on your site and each post has an average of 15 revisions, your WordPress database could be storing an extra 1,500 copies of unnecessary data.

 To learn more about WordPress plugins that will help you manage your post revisions, go here: WordPress Plugins For Managing WordPress Post Revisions

 If you need help installing plugins on your site, see this tutorial: How To Install WordPress Plugins

 Congratulations!
 Now you know how to use the WordPress Autosave and Revisions feature to recover and restore previously saved versions of your content.

 "I was absolutely amazed at the scope and breadth of these tutorials!
 The most in-depth training I have ever received on any subject!" - Myke O'Neill, DailyGreenPost.com

 We are not affiliated, associated, sponsored, or endorsed by WordPress or its parent company Automattic.
 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.